moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 'target', stays the same in the event object.
-Using the `target` property, we can always keep tracking which element actually causes an event captured by its parent, and it can help use reduce the number of event handlers as we sometimes don't need to add event listeners for every element.
+Using the `target` property, we can always keep tracking which element actually causes an event captured by its parent, and it can help use reduce the number of event handlers as we sometimes don't need to add event listeners for every element(requires much less memory).

 #### Explain how `this` works in JavaScript